 \section{Discussion}

+We have confirmed that our conclusions on the ZECP do not depend on the details of the potential at the interface.
+We have replaced the $\delta$-function insulating barrier with the rectangular one.
+The results with the rectangular potential (not shown) are qualitatively the same as those with the $\delta$-function one [e.g., Fig.~\ref{fig:Zdep}(a)]; the ZBCP of the $d+ip$-wave junction does not split.
+Therefore, our conclusions are valid even when the interface potential has a finite width (i.e., more realistic model than the $\delta$-function barrier model).

-The conductance spectra of cuprate superconductors observed in experiments so far are peak-structure at the zero energy \cite{Experiment1, Experiment2, Experiment4, Experiment5, Experiment6, Experiment7, Experiment8} even though several experiments reported the splitting of the ZBCP \cite{Experiment3, Fogel, Krupke99}.
-Our theoretical study, where the $p$-wave surface attractive interaction is phenomenologically taken into account, demonstrated that the $p$-wave subdominant pair potential does not split the zero-bias peak.
-Namely, our results show that the microscopic theory \cite{matsubara20, matsubara20_2} can be consistent with experimental results obtained so far.
+The conductance spectra of cuprate superconductors observed in experiments to date have a peak at the zero energy \cite{Experiment1, Experiment2, Experiment4, Experiment5, Experiment6, Experiment7, Experiment8}, even though several experiments have reported splitting of the ZBCP \cite{Experiment3, Fogel, Krupke99}.
+Our theoretical study, where the $p$-wave surface attractive interaction is phenomenologically taken into account, demonstrates that the $p$-wave subdominant pair potential does not split the zero-bias peak.
+In particular, our results show that the microscopic theory \cite{matsubara20, matsubara20_2} can be consistent with experimental results obtained to date.

 The conductance spectrum of a $d+ip$-wave junction depends on the spin of the injected particle because of the mixture of the $p$-wave spin-triplet and $d$-wave spin-singlet pairs.
-Replacing the normal-metal electrode by a ferromagnetic metal must provide useful information to detect the surface subdominant pair potential.
-How the $p$- and $s$-wave subdominant pair potentials modify the conductance spectra would be interesting.
+Replacing the normal-metal electrode with a ferromagnetic metal will provide useful information for detecting the surface subdominant pair potential.
+Investigating how the $p$- and $s$-wave subdominant pair potentials modify the conductance spectra would be interesting.

 In this paper, we have studied the transport property of the $d+ip$-wave junction in the ballistic limit by calculating the tunneling conductance.
-The induced $p$-wave pair, however, is more fragile against impurity scatterings than $s$-wave pairs \cite{Suzuki15, Yamada_JPSJ, Poenicke_PRB_1999, Zare_PRB_2008, Suzuki16}.
+The induced $p$-wave pair, however, is more fragile against impurity scatterings than are $s$-wave pairs \cite{Suzuki15, Yamada_JPSJ, Poenicke_PRB_1999, Zare_PRB_2008, Suzuki16}.
 Thus, in the presence of disorder, the differential conductance of the $d+ip$- and $d+is$-wave junctions may be different.
-To clarify the effect of disorder would be important to apply our theory to experimental results.
+Clarifying the effect of disorder would be important for applying our theory to experimental results.